gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

 No, I think when we say we understand math (even just basic arithmetic) we mean that while doing it we have some higher internal sense of what it means *to us*.
 When you see two apples on the counter, and three in the bowl, math tells you you have five apples.
 And that means you can make an apple pie.
 That's what the math *means*.
 It means you can have pie.
 And why do you want pie?
 Phew, that's a big question, involving evolution—which doesn't apply to machines—and psychology, which is in a sense the study of our inability to comprehend our own mental function.

 But computers don't want pie.
 They don't want *anything* because they are *tools*.
 So maybe a computer can be as "smart" as you can imagine, but until it *wants something*, it can't really *understand anything*.
 Maybe we shouldn't be asking what it means to be intelligent.
-Instead we should be asking what it means to want…
+Instead we should be asking what it means to want.